GeertRoks/geertroksdotcom-Portfoliosite/nuxt-app/content/project/pedalmangler.md

 ---
 title: PedalMangler
 description: "Pitch based effect pedal router"
-image: PedalMangler_top_hq2.png
+image: PedalMangler_v1.1_Front1.png
 date: 2020-07
 featured: true
 tags:
- - HKU
+ - Bachelor
  - Music Information Retrieval
  - C++
+ - Guitar Effect
 ---

 PedalMangler is an automatic effect pedal router.
-It changes the pedal chain by listening to the instrument signal, retrieving information about the note being played.

-The following audio clip is a demo of PedalMangler used on a guitar with a distortion on the low notes and delay on the high notes.
-Note this is one live guitar through PedalMangler.
-No cuts and no overdubs.

-::Audio-wav
+It allows the user to assign different timbres to distinct ranges of notes on the guitar.
+See a short demo of PedalMangler in the video below.

+::Video-mp4
 ---
-file: /project/pedalmangler/PedalMangler-Funkylick.wav
+file: /project/pedalmangler/PedalMangler-ShowReel
 ---
 ::

-::Gallery
+The following audio clip is another demo of PedalMangler used on a guitar with a distortion on the low notes and delay on the high notes.
+::Audio-wav
 ---
-path: /project/pedalmangler/
-images:
-- file: PedalMangler_fulldiagram_whitebackground.png
+file: /project/pedalmangler/PedalMangler-Funkylick.wav
-  description:
 ---
 ::